Why is my patio drainage problems

 Landscaping

-The answer to 'why is my patio drainage problems' is that there are several common causes, including improper grading, clogged drains, and damaged drainage pipes.
-Symptoms can include standing water, soggy soil, and erosion around the patio.
+The answer to 'why is my patio drainage problems' is that poor drainage on your patio can be caused by a few common issues, such as improper grading, clogged drains, or an inadequate drainage system.
+Symptoms may include standing water, soggy soil, and even damage to the patio surface.

 Step-by-Step Guide